CAP Works - Case Management

 - Office careers

 - Occupational Health & Safety Administration (OSHA) training

 - Pharmacy tech

 - Phlebotomy certification

 - Security installation

-Classes are ofered through partnerships with Tarrant County College, Fort Worth Housing Authority, the Women’s Center, the Goodwill Community Enrichment Center, and other organizations.
+Classes are offered through partnerships with Tarrant County College, Goodwill Industries Community Enrichment Center, University of Texas at Arlington(UTA) and other organizations.

-Additionally, CAP Works will fund tuition, books, uniforms, and other supplies for short term certifications and training for in-demand jobs.
+Additionally, CAP Works will fund tuition, books, uniforms and other supplies for short team certifications and training for in-demand jobs.